 Since 1st April 1995, the World Health Organisation’s listing of M.E.
 (Myalgic Encephalomyelitis) as a neurological disease (ICD-10 G93.3) has been mandated for NHS implementation.
-The most recent review was on 1st April 2012 by the Information Standards Board (4th edition of ICD 10), where the mandate continued throughout the NHS.

 Use the above facts when faced with scepticism of M.E. and especially if the illness is treated as a behavioural/psychiatric illness.